 Capable Host Ready for Recombination

 1) A chemical treatment with calcium ions helps to increase the efficiency of recipient cells to take up the rDNA plasmids (via cell wall pores).
-A healthy host is a must for the biotechnology principles and processes class 12 notes.

 2) rDNA are also transformed into host cells by incubating both on ice, then briefly placing them at 42oC (Heat Shock), and then returning to the ice.
 This allows the bacteria to consume the recombinant DNA.